-What does Baby You're A Rich Man mean?
+What do you think Baby You're A Rich Man means?

 Beatles: Baby You're A Rich Man Meaning